 This year we will finish up the study of Pre-Algebra using the Common Core Math State Standards (CCSS).
 This will not change our gifted curriculum much.
 It will require the use of the Pre-Algebra textbooks.
 The goal will be to make sure there are no gaping holes in our mathematical learning as students must be prepared to take Honors Algebra in 8th grade.
-We will begin the year with a review of some previous topics (such as order of operations, positive and negative numbers, expressions and equations) to assess where each student is at in their mathematical knowledge.
+We will begin the year with a review of some previous topics (such as order of operations, positive and negative numbers, decimlas, fractions, expressions and equations) to assess where each student is at in their mathematical knowledge.
 We will then advance into our in depth look at the following topics starting with Chapter 8 from the Pre-Algebra text: variables and patterns as they relate to Algebra; linear functions and graphing, powers and non-linear functions, real numbers and right triangles, distance and angle geometry, surface area and volume, and finish up with statistics and probability.

 Expect homework most nights.
 It isn't overwhelmingly long, but it may be difficult.
 It will require consistency each day to stay current with our learning.
-In addition to homework we will have mid-chapter quizzes At the end of each book study, there may be two assessments: one a written test and the other a project which relates to our study.
+In addition to homework we will usually have mid-chapter quizzes At the end of each area of study, there may be two assessments: one a written test and the other a project which relates to our study.
 Projects can be done with other students or alone.

 It is my firm belief that calculators must have a place in education today and therefore I expect students to have a calculator with them daily in math class.
 Part of my responsibility as a teacher is to see that students know how to use a calculator in an effective manner.
 This does not mean that mental or written calculation is unimportant.
-The new PARCC test does not allow for calculator use on every problem.
+The new IAR test does not allow for calculator use on every problem.
 They also only allow a simple 4-function calculator.
 Nothing can replace a strong knowledge of basic computational skills.
 I encourage students to use the calculator as a learning tool, just like any other technological advancement, but not to rely on it as a crutch.
 This is how we will use them in the classroom and I expect students to do the same at home.
 Any scientific/fraction calculator will work.
 Suggested ones are TI30's, TI34's and Casio models.
 They run from $9-18 and can be used for a few years to come.